 KIN 100.
-ORIENTATION (1 hour)
+ORIENTATION/TRANSITION TO COLLEGE AND CAREER (1 hour)

-The primary purpose of this course is to assist students in acquiring the necessary knowledge and skills to effectively manage the Kingdom College campus environment and to maximize their potential for success at the College, in their Christian life, and in their careers.

-\This requirement may be waived for transfer students who have already taken an orientation course at the discretion of the Registrar.
+The primary purpose of this course is to promote student readiness for college and careers through a focus on career pathways.
+This will enable students to acquire the necessary knowledge and skills to effectively manage the college environment and to maximize their potential for success in college, in their Christian life, and in their careers. \This requirement may be waived for transfer students who have already taken an orientation course at the discretion of the Registrar.